username223/fanshim-rs/README.md

 cargo build --target armv7-unknown-linux-gnueabihf
 ```

+## Library

+The `fanshim-lib` library is not intended for public use, since it's mostly just passing variables directly to `rppal` and `blinkt`.

 ## See Also

 * [The official software library (Python)](https://github.com/pimoroni/fanshim-python)
 * [A C version (flobernd)](https://github.com/flobernd/raspi-fanshim)
 * [A C++ Version (daviehh)](https://github.com/daviehh/fanshim-cpp)
 * [Issue that spawned the non-Python versions](https://github.com/pimoroni/fanshim-python/issues/19)

 ## License